Hong Kong Nature and Wildlife: Migratory Birds flock to Mai Po Nature Reserve in the winter

 taxis are not a sure thing for the return trip, so be prepared to walk.

-A cycling adventure through mangroves, wetlands and fish markets... seafood lunches... fanstastic sunsets... while being guided by a local youth.
+A cycling adventure through mangroves, wetlands and fish markets... seafood or dim sum lunches... walled cities...

-These are 5 or 7-hour small group tours, a fun way to see the area and learn more about the local culture and way of life away from the city.
+This is a fun way to see the area and learn more about the local culture and way of life away from the city in addition to enjoying the fantastic wildlife of the wetlands and beautiful landscapes of the countryside.

 Go on a Pink Dolphin Watch cruise and look for this rare and endagered species that inhabits the waters surrounding Hong Kong.